remind101/empire/README.md

 ## Quickstart

 To use Empire, you'll need to have an ECS cluster running.
-See the [quickstart guide](./docs/guide) for more information.
+See the [quickstart guide][guide] for more information.

 ## Architecture